OUR TEAM

 Stephanie has a Bachelor of Science in Geography with a concentration in Environmental Sustainability, a Diploma in Restoration of Natural Systems, and a certificate from Wild Folk Herbal Immersion Program for working with medical plants.
 Steph enjoys live music, hanging out at the beach, collecting rocks, and is greatly passionate about serving the community.

-Nature House Education and Outreach Coordinator / Biology Coordinator
+Education & Outreach Coordinator / Sustainability Interpreter

 OUR BOARD OF DIRECTORS